COVID-19 - advice for licensed drivers

 There are differences between how hackney carriage and private hire services work.
 This section relates to duties on drivers and operators in relation to accepting journey requests.

 Hackney carriage drivers who are standing for hire (at a rank or elsewhere on the highway) can only refuse a hiring for a journey within the district if they have a reasonable excuse (section 53 Town Police Clauses Act 1847).
-It is a reasonable excuse to refuse to carry a potential passenger who has obvious symptoms of coronavirus, but drivers must be careful.
-Assumptions about potential victims must not be based on any irrelevant factors.
-It would be difficult to justify refusing to carry passengers who don’t display symptoms.
+It is a reasonable excuse to refuse to carry a potential passenger who has obvious symptoms of coronavirus or who refuse to wear facemasks.
+It is reasonable for a driver to consider their own health, safety and protection.
+The public have a part to play in protecting themselves, other passengers and the driver during their journeys.
 A taxi driver can legitimately refuse to take any hiring which would be for a destination outside the district.

 - What about our business/income?

-Hackney carriage and private hire drivers are not legally required to be working presently.
-It is appreciated drivers need to make a living and it is for individual drivers to decide whether they are prepared to take the risks associated with providing taxi and private hire services at this time.
-Members of the public rely on taxi and private hire services for transport and presently licensed services forms a vital form of transport for many including journeys to and from hospitals, surgeries and for essential shopping trips.
+It is appreciated that hackney carriage and private hire drivers need to make a living and it is for individual drivers to decide whether they are prepared to take the risks associated with providing taxi and private hire services at this time.

-The government are considering support measures for self-employed persons and expected to make an announcement about this shortly.
+The government previously issued announcements on support measures for self-employed persons.
 If you require guidance on the financial aid available from central government, please review the following pages:

 - Are we 'critical workers'?